timothoms/oskarthoms.net/consulting.md

 \

-I am available for the following consulting services:
+I provide the following consulting services:

 * Research and writing